bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h5>Key path</h5>

-Defines where the browser should extract the key from a value in the object store or index. **A valid key path can include one of the
+Defines where the browser should extract the key from a value in the object store or index. <b>A valid key path can include one of the
 following: an empty string, a JavaScript identifier, or multiple JavaScript identifiers separated by periods.
-It cannot include spaces.**
+It cannot include spaces.</b>

 <h5>Value</h5>